How to Correctly Report LLM-as-a-Judge Evaluations: Introduction

-Importantly, this bias can be corrected.
-When $q_0$ and $q_1$ are known, a classical result from prevalence estimation \citep{rogan1978estimating} provides an exact adjustment.
-Even when they are unknown, they can be estimated from a calibration dataset with ground-truth labels, and the resulting estimates $\hat{q}_0$ and $\hat{q}_1$ can be substituted into the correction formula.
-Fig.~\ref{fig:1c} shows that this adjustment substantially reduces the distortion in $\hat{p}$, producing the bias-adjusted estimator $\hat{\theta}$.
+Fortunately, this bias can be corrected.
+When $q_1$ and $q_0$ are known, a classical result~\citep{rogan1978estimating} provides an exact adjustment.
+When they are unknown, they can be estimated from a calibration dataset with human-evaluated labels, and the resulting estimates $\hat{q}_1$ and $\hat{q}_0$ can be substituted into the correction formula.
+This leads to the bias-corrected estimator $\hat{\theta}$ illustrated in Figure~\ref{fig:1c}.

-Correcting the point estimate, however, is only part of the problem.
-LLM-as-a-Judge evaluation involves two sources of uncertainty: (i) randomness arising from the test dataset, which affects the estimated judgment score $\hat{p}$, and (ii) randomness from the calibration dataset, which affects $\hat{q}_0$ and $\hat{q}_1$.
-A principled confidence interval must incorporate both components; yet prior discussion on LLM-as-a-Judge \citep{fraser2024estimating, albinet2025llmjudge} has focused largely on bias, offering no practical method for constructing valid intervals.

-This work provides a full statistical treatment of the LLM-as-a-Judge setting.
-We formalize the relationship between the observed judgment score $\hat{p}$ and the true accuracy $\theta$, derive a simple plug-in estimator that corrects the resulting bias, and construct a confidence interval that accounts for uncertainty arising from both the test and calibration datasets, as outlined in Fig.~\ref{fig:1b}.
-In addition, we introduce an adaptive allocation algorithm that efficiently distributes calibration sample sizes across the two true-label types to reduce the uncertainty of the final accuracy estimate.
+More broadly, several bias-correction methods have been studied for imperfect evaluators.
+In particular, prediction-powered inference~\citep{angelopoulos2023prediction, angelopoulos2023ppi++} provides a general framework that extends beyond categorical outcomes and can yield estimators with lower variance; see also~\citet{kloos2021comparing, chen2026efficient}.
+However, we show that existing methods can become biased under distribution shift between the test and calibration datasets, a setting that can arise in LLM-as-a-judge evaluation~\citep{jung2024trust}.
+In contrast, the estimator $\hat{\theta}$ based on \citet{rogan1978estimating} remains unbiased under such shifts.
+We therefore adopt this estimator and focus our analysis on $\hat{\theta}$.
+Since $\hat{\theta}$ can have higher variance than some existing alternatives, we further propose an adaptive strategy for allocating calibration samples, which reduces its variance and shortens the corresponding confidence interval.